NachoCP/TrainingProgram/docs/0301_course_data.md

 - **Restricted Course Data Access**: The course data is only accessible through search operations.
 If you need to use the course data for any other purpose, there is no direct access method available.

 - **Limited Data Ingestion Options**: Currently, there is only a bulk ingestion method for courses.
 There is no option to ingest a single course individually.

+- **Data Synchronization**: A significant challenge involves maintaining synchronization between Milvus and PostgreSQL.
+Any update to a competency must be reflected in the Milvus database, necessitating the re-ingestion of all related courses.
+This process can lead to performance issues and result in unnecessary data transformations, potentially degrading the system's efficiency and responsiveness.